sroik/skadnetwork-ids/README.md

-# skadnetwork-ids
+# SKAdNetwork IDs

-All in one SKADNetwork ids.
+All in one SKAdNetwork ids.
 Easy to integrate